HenrivantSant/swift-docs/docs/configuration.md

 title: Configuration
 ---

-The system uses [Yaml](https://yaml.org/) for configuration.
+The system uses [Yaml](https://yaml.org/) files for configuration.
 ## Basic setup
 The basic app configuration setup is as below.
 Place these yaml files in the etc/config/ directory of your project.
-The configuration comes with three configuration files which are necessary.
-Security (security.yaml) will be preset for you and you don't need to change anything here if there's no need.
+The configuration comes with four configuration files which are necessary.
+Security (security.yaml), Runtime (runtime.yaml) will be preset for you and you don't need to change anything here if there's no need.

 #### app.yaml
 ```yaml